TomasBoda/agent-lang/thesis.md

 The `pi(): number` function is used to return the value of Pi (3.14...).

 #### 3.6.2 Agent Manipulation Functions
-The `filter(lambda): AgentList` function takes a lambda argument with a boolean expression as its value and returns a filtered list of agents based on this value.
+The `filter(set_comprehension): AgentList` function takes a set comprehension argument with a boolean expression as its value and returns a filtered list of agents based on this value.

-The `sum(lambda): number` function takes a lambda argument with a numeric expression as its value and returns a sum of these values (from all agents).
+The `sum(set_comprehension): number` function takes a set comprehension argument with a numeric expression as its value and returns a sum of these values (from all agents).

-The `min(lambda): AgentObject` function takes a lambda argument with a numeric expression as its value and returns an agent object with the minimum corresponding value.
+The `min(set_comprehension): AgentObject` function takes a set comprehension argument with a numeric expression as its value and returns an agent object with the minimum corresponding value.

-The `max(lambda): AgentObject` function takes a lambda argument with a numeric expression as its value and returns an agent object with the maximum corresponding value.
+The `max(set_comprehension): AgentObject` function takes a set comprehension argument with a numeric expression as its value and returns an agent object with the maximum corresponding value.

 #### 3.6.3 Utility Functions
 The `agents(identifier): AgentList` function returns the list of all agents of the provided type.